The Course Deets

 *In an effort to be less impactful to the environment this race is CUPLESS.
 Races should expect to carry their own cup or bottle for refilling at stations.
 Racers utilizing an aid car (run-only category) can keep any aid in their vehicles they would like.

 For thousands of years, the Wabanaki people have lived upon and cared for this land, which they named Dawnland.
 The Penobscot, Passamaquoddy, Mi'kmaq, and Maliseet tribes are the original inhabitants of the lands we now call Maine and the Canadian Maritimes.
-This event was named in recognition and respect of the Wabanaki people, with the intention of calling attention to the land's history and the issue of Wabanaki land justice.
+This event was named in recognition and respect of the Wabanaki people's reverence for the land they lived upon.
+We have never lived in a time where the need to restore reverence for the earth has been so urgent.
+The Western Foot Hills Land Trust also works to connect people to the land that we use and live in so this race seemed a fitting opportunity for us to open that conversation with you about how we experience deeper care and relationship with the planet we tread and depend upon.

 This Caltopo link can be used to view our recommended travel route and the approximate run courses at each parcel. *Subject to change at Race Director's discretion.